 Lange, Andreas and John A. List, “Auctions with Resale when Private Values are Uncertain: Theory and Experimental Evidence,” forthcoming International Journal of Industrial Organization.

-Visit the Quest Gallery at Trace, UT’s digital archive, to access publications of other Quest Scholars of the Week.Tags: Business • Economics • Michael Price
+Visit the Quest Gallery at Trace, UT’s digital archive, to access publications of other Quest Scholars of the Week.Tags: Economics • Haslam College of Business • Michael Price